 - If you choose to switch insurance carriers, will you end up paying more?

 Unfortunately, this is not an uncommon scenario.
 As the Assistant Vice President of Sales at Protexure, I have worked with countless law firms who have experienced exactly this.
-Once a claim has been resolved and the dust has settled, attorneys look to the future and worry about the implications a claim has on their insurance record.
+Once a claim has been resolved and the dust has settled, attorneys look to the future and worry about the implications a claim has on their insurance records.

 At Protexure we help small law firms navigate these challenges and find an insurance policy that fits their new needs and budget.